pranavgupta1926/E-commerce-Data-Analysis/README.md

 Refere the following file to get detailed insight into the project :
 - create_mavenfuzzy_database.sql.zip file to get access to SQL script used to create databse.
-- Sql file to access the SQL queries written for analysing the database.
+- mavenfuzzy_Sql_script_splution.sql file to access the SQL queries written for analysing the database.
-- pdf file icludes a brief project introduction and contains SQL queries along with results in question & answer format.
+- Mavenfuzzy_Project.pdf file icludes a brief project introduction and contains SQL queries along with results in question & answer format.
+- README.md file which is this file.